Falmouth Historical Society 21st Annual Heritage Award:

 Margaret Gifford moved to Woods Hole in 1972 when her husband joined the staff of the Woods Hole Oceanographic Institute.
 She became an integral part of the business community as the co-owner of H.V.
 Lawrence, a flower shop and landscape business on Depot Avenue (now the Lawrence Gardens condominium complex).
 In 1993, she took on an entirely new career in real estate.
 Over the years, Margaret has served on Boards of Directors for several organizations, including the Falmouth Chamber of Commerce, the Falmouth Hospital Foundation Board (prior to the merger with Cape Cod Healthcare), the Woods Hole Historical Society, and the Museums on the Green.
 She recently joined the board of Neighborhood Falmouth, an organization helping seniors live independently, safely, and comfortably in their own homes.

 Dr. Sharon Nunes and her husband bought a home in Falmouth in 2006 and commuted to the Cape from New York about 40 weekends per year until moving here full time in 2010.
 Her career at IBM spanned 28 years; among other achievements, she helped launch two global businesses: Life Sciences (2001) and Big Green Innovations (2006).
 In 2019, Sharon was one of 106 engineers worldwide to be elected into the National Academy of Engineering.
 She is also one of the initial 50 Community Philanthropists supporting The Falmouth Fund, a permanent endowment fund which awards grants to nonprofit organizations serving the community.
 Today, she serves as the Fund’s Chair and the Chair of The Cape Cod Foundation.
-She is also a long-time volunteer with the Falmouth Service Center, Hand in hand Thrift Shop, and the Cotuit Center for the Arts.
+She is the former chair of The Cape Cod Foundation’s Board of Directors and a long-time volunteer with the Falmouth Service Center, Hand in hand Thrift Shop, and the Cotuit Center for the Arts.